Pastoral Care

 Rooted in our Catholic and Jesuit identity and grounded in the Universal Apostolic Preferences, the Office of the College Chaplains desires to provide a welcoming and inclusive community for personal and spiritual growth for all students.
 We believe that all are made in the image and likeness of God.
 Our ministry for the members of the LGBTQIA+ community seeks to provide opportunities for pastoral care, the building of community and connection, spiritual development, service, and reflection.
 This ministry strives to empower all students at Holy Cross to consider their spiritual beliefs and identities within a community of welcome, accompaniment and support.
 Our specific offerings include:

 Faithfully Queer: A 24-hour retreat for student members of the LGBTQIA+ community.
-(Link to retreat here)
+Registration is open for this retreat.

 LGBTQIA+ Weekly Support Group: Facilitated by Meg Fox-Kelly (she/her) from the Chaplains’ Office and Kelsey Moran (she/they) from CAPS (Counseling and Psychological Services), this is a weekly support group for students who identify in the LGBTQIA+ community.